 If you are considering becoming a locum you should bear in mind that locum work can be irregular, involve travel and periods of time staying away from home.
 You will need to be organised and plan ahead to keep your diary full.
 It also helps to be adaptable, capable and personable as you will be required to fit in with different teams and the working ways of different practices.

-As a locum there are four options of payment methods:
+As a locum there are three options of payment methods:

 - PAYE –If you are a PAYE employee elsewhere and decide to locum in your spare time this could be a good option for you.

 - Umbrella Company – This is where you are paid by a third party company and the advantage is that you may be able to claim tax relief on some of your expenses.
 However there are charges levied by the umbrella company.
 There are several umbrella companies operating in the UK and the choice can be confusing.
-Medicus has no special arrangements with any, insisting that we remain impartial and not giving special favour to any one organisation.
+Our preferred umbrella companies are I4Group and Exceed Outsourcing.

-- Limited Company – For those considering being a long term locum, creating a limited company can be a tax beneficial option.
-In April 2020, the UK Government is introducing changes to the tax regime under the broad umbrella of IR35 Reform and Off Payroll Working.
+- Limited Company – In April 2021, the UK Government is introducing changes to the tax regime under the broad umbrella of IR35 Reform and Off Payroll Working.
 Specialist advice should be sought in this area to ensure you are fully compliant.

 For guidance on current tax legislation visit: H.M.
 Revenue & Customs